-To optimize handover, it is recommended that the Core use the same pseudowire-channel mapping on InService and Standby tunnels.
+To optimize handover, it is recommended that the Core use the same PW-channel mapping on Active and Standby tunnels.

-A CCAP Core that modifies the Remote End ID for an InService pseudowire using an SLI message can also modify the Remote End ID for the Standby pseudowire to keep the Remote End IDs the same.
+If it modifies the Remote End ID for an Active PW using an SLI message, the CCAP Core MAY also modify the Remote End ID for the Standby PW to keep the Remote End IDs identical.

-The RPD MUST support modification of the Remote End ID AVP via an SLI message for a Standby pseudowire.
+The RPD MUST support modification of the Remote End ID AVP via an SLI message for a Standby PW.